-In work-based learning providers, there have been some large increases in learnerfocused uses of technology, albeit from a low base.
+In WBL providers, there have been some large increases in learner-focused uses of technology, albeit from a low base.
 Some 31 per cent of providers used technology to help learners monitor their own progress, an increase from just 19 per cent in 2007-08.
 Also WBL practitioners reported more frequent use of technology to help learners collect evidence, manage individual target setting and communicate with learners in the workplace.
 (Mackinnon 2009)